ex-man/GeneralInsurance_Class/Lessons/Lesson5/pre_model_data_prep.md

 ### Join Claims with Policy info
 It is obvious we need to join both dataset together as __claims data__ contains info about __how much__ is the individual client risky. __Policy data__ contains info about individual's feature and other identifiers, which might help us to find reasons for __why__ client __is riskier__.

-So let's to find out the way how to join them together.
+So let's find out the way how to join them together.

 Policy data are at *policy + object* level.
 ```{r}